circularfashion/cf-circularity-id-standard/develop.md

   </define>
 ```

 ## Python circularity.ID standard tools

-additionally, there is a small python module bundled with the schema (`./tools/circularity_id_standard`) - this module can do validation, testing, as well as a batch of useful xml utilities to be used in applications.
+Additionally, there is a small [Python](https://python.org/) module bundled
+with the schema (`./tools/circularity_id_standard`) - this module can do
+validation, testing, as well as a batch of useful xml utilities to be used
+in applications.

 ## requirements

 ```
 python3.8
 ```
-## installing the tools
+## Installing the Tools

 `pip install -r tools/requirements.txt`

-development uses pylint with the supplied pylintrc file.
+Development uses `pylint` with the supplied pylintrc file.

-## Testing the data format and validations
+## Testing the Data Format and Validations

 for each version of the schema, example xml files should be created.
 These exammple files should account for product xml files that are valid according to the schema version as well as those that are not.